msamyel/twitter-friend-of-friend/README.md

 ...
 ```

+Additionaly, a version of the sourcefile with missing usernames added to it will be saved as `output/source_accounts.csv`

+## Optional flags

+- Use `--usernames-only` flag to only retrieve usernames for your follower list.

 ## Visualizing data with Gephi

 I am only a beginner with Gephi, however I will share some of the steps I learned to be useful for visualizing the results in Gephi.